Djachechi/Python-projects/README.md

 ![revenue-per-lead](https://user-images.githubusercontent.com/86631648/133337869-2c18614b-802d-4130-a14a-59f8192a7875.jpg)

-In this activity, I am tasked with creating a Python script for analyzing the financial records of my company.
-A financial dataset was provided.
+In this repo, I create a Python script for analyzing the financial records of a company.
+With a randomly choosen financial dataset.
 This dataset is composed of two columns, Date and Profit/Losses.
 (Thankfully, the company has rather lax standards for accounting, so the records are simple.)
 The task is to create a Python script that analyzes the records to calculate each of the following: